 - Allow for unpaid time off for life events

 - Implementing health and wellbeing policies that help breed an understanding work culture and are proactive in promoting support for new parents

 - Offering flexible working arrangements for those with caring responsibilities, including staggered hours, job sharing and/or work from home where practicable

-- Offering paid maternity and paternity leave above the bare minimum
+- Consider offering paid maternity and paternity leave above the bare minimum

 - Introducing a return to work programme which provides education and specifies leave, support and staggered hours

 - Offering a subsidy for child care assistance

 - Providing access to exercise facilities on-site or introducing wellness benefits across the workforce